Trump’s ex-lawyer admits lies about Russian real estate deal

 In early May, prosecutors say, Cohen and Felix Sater, an executive who had worked on and off for the Trump Organization, discussed having Trump visit Russia after the Republican National Convention.
 They also discussed the possibility of Cohen meeting in June with Putin and Russian Prime Minister Dmitry Medvedev.

-On June 9, 2016, Trump Jr., Manafort and Trump’s son-in-law, Jared Kushner, met with a Kremlin-connected lawyer at Trump Tower in New York about getting “dirt” on Democrat Hillary Clinton.
+On June 9, 2016, Donald Trump Jr., Manafort and Trump’s son-in-law, Jared Kushner, met with a Kremlin connected lawyer at Trump Tower about getting “dirt” on Democrat Hillary Clinton.

 Around that time, prosecutors say, Cohen and Sater exchanged several messages about the Moscow project and Cohen’s travel to Russia, and the DNC announced that its computer networks were penetrated by Russian hackers.

-Cohen and prosecutors referred to Trump as “Individual 1” throughout Thursday’s proceedings and said Cohen lied “to be loyal to Individual 1.”
+Cohen admitted lying about the timing of the negotiations, his communications with people in Trump’s company and in Russia about the deal, and other details to be loyal to Trump and consistent with Trump’s “political messaging.”
+Cohen and prosecutors referred to Trump as “Individual One” throughout Thursday’s proceedings and said Cohen lied “to be loyal to Individual One.”

 Neumeister reported from New York.
 Associated Press writers Jim Mustian in New York and Stephen Braun in Washington contributed to this report.